drpngx/yatws/yatws/doc/market_obs.md

     /// Called when a generic tick is received fn on_tick_generic(&self, req_id: i32, tick_type: TickType, value: f64);

-    /// Called when an option computation tick is received fn on_tick_option_computation(&self, req_id: i32, data: &TickOptionComputationData);
+    /// Called when a snapshot is completed fn on_tick_snapshot_end(&self, req_id: i32);

-    /// Called when a snapshot ends
-    fn on_tick_snapshot_end(&self, req_id: i32);

     /// Called when market data type changes